angristan/MacThrottle/README.md

 ### Thermal Pressure

 MacThrottle reads thermal pressure using the Darwin notification system ([`notify_get_state`](https://developer.apple.com/documentation/darwinnotify/notify_get_state)), specifically the `com.apple.system.thermalpressurelevel` notification.
-This provides the same 5-level granularity as `powermetrics -s thermal` without requiring root privileges.
+The system reports 5 levels (nominal, moderate, heavy, trapping, sleeping), but MacThrottle consolidates the last two into "critical" since they're rarely reached in practice.
+Heavy is where throttling really kicks in.

 > **Note:** This notification name is not publicly documented by Apple.
 It comes from the private [`OSThermalNotification.h`](https://github.com/tripleCC/Laboratory/blob/a7d1192f25d718e3b01a015ca35bfcef4419e883/AppleSources/Libc-1272.250.1/include/libkern/OSThermalNotification.h#L44-L48) header (as `kOSThermalNotificationPressureLevelName`) and has been available since macOS 10.10.
 See [Thermals and macOS](https://dmaclach.medium.com/thermals-and-macos-c0db81062889) for more details on macOS thermal APIs.
 > You can see it implemented [in Bazel for example](https://github.com/bazelbuild/bazel/blob/83bddd49aae9e42b4aff1c79c4f437a31b9aec8c/src/main/native/darwin/system_thermal_monitor_jni.cc#L27).